Percona-Lab/pmm-submodules/README.md

 ```console
 make prepare <you branch name>
 ```
-Branches with "you branch name" will be used for all repos or default branch if the branch with this name isn't found in repo.
+Branches with "you branch name" wll be used for all repos or default branch if the branch with this name isn't found in repo.

 If you want to create FB from fork you can pass environment variable "FORK_OWNER" which should be equal to your username in github and run: